ChilliCream/graphql-platform/website/src/docs/hotchocolate/api-reference/migrate-from-10-to-11.md

 ## Projections

-The selection middleware, that was available in `HotChocolate.Types.Selections` was replaced by projection middleware from the `HotChocolate.Data` package.
+The selection middleware, that was available in `HotChocolate.Types.Selections` was replaced by the projection middleware from `HotChocolate.Data`.

 **Old:**